Entries have officially opened for the 2013 Ahuwhenua Trophy, which this year celebrates its 80th anniversary.

-This is also the first time the Ahuwhenua Young Maori Farmer award celebrates young sheep and beef farmers.
+For the first time the Ahuwhenua Young Maori Trainee competition will also be held for young Maori sheep and beef farmers.